bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - [ ] In the Load/Save modal, confirm the editor has loaded the
     ``emoji-example.py (main.py)`` and ``emoji.py`` files.
 - [ ] Confirm that each .py file can be downloaded individually.
-- [ ] Confirm that the emoji.py file can be deleted, then program the file by any method. to the micro:bit and confirm that an exception is thrown.
+- [ ] Confirm that the emoji.py file can be deleted.
+- Program the project by any method to the micro:bit.
+- [ ] Confirm that an exception is thrown in the micro:bit.

 Test Case: Empty script downloads MicroPython interpreter only